OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-tsview/tsview.md

 area and the ***Graph*** with template button is used, with a corresponding graph template.
 The graph template is a time series product file (`*.tsp`) containing properties described in the previous sections, but typically will also contain Freemarker template syntax as described below.
-Graph templates need to be stored in the .tstool/template-graph folder under the user’s files (`/home/user` on Linux or `C:\Users\user` on Windows).
+Graph templates need to be stored in the folder in the user's files (`/home/user` on Linux or `C:\Users\user` on Windows).
+	* TSTool 13+:  `.tstool/NN/template-graphs` folder under the user’s files, where `NN` is the TSTool major version
+	* TSTool 13+:  `.tstool/template-graph` folder under the user’s files
 3. If the specified graph template includes a `TemplatePreprocessCommandFile` property, then the specified command file will be run with the selected time series as input (all other time series in TSTool’s main interface will NOT be used),